 Long, dangling inner lips

 These are a form of prominent inner lips.
-They can dangle up to an inch (or more!) past your outer lips.
-They may even hang outside of your underwear.
+They can dangle up to an inch (or more) past your outer lips.
+They may even hang outside your underwear.
 You may notice a bit of extra skin or additional folds.

 Long, dangling outer lips

-Your outer lips are flat and rest up against your pubic bone, but are separated slightly, showing your labia minora.
+The outer lips are flat and rest against your pubic bone, but they’re separated slightly, showing your labia minora.

 The outer lips, in this case, aren’t set apart, so they conceal and contain your inner lips completely.
 Although this type of vulva is commonly seen in adult entertainment, it’s actually the least common type of vulva overall.